jackdijkema/aboutme/README.md

-### About me 👋🏼
-I'm a student at the University of Applied Sciences Leiden in the Netherlands, studying Software Engineering.
-I have a passion for developing software and enjoy working with a variety of technologies.

-💼 Open to internship offerings.

 ### ✉️ Get in Touch
 Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/jackdijkema/) or email me at jackdijkema@hotmail.com.
 I'm always open to discussing new projects, creative ideas, or opportunities to be part of your vision(s).
 ### GitHub Stats

 <div style="display: flex; justify-content: space-between; align-items: flex-start;">